arecker/blog/posts/2014-04-03_welcome-home.md

 * Welcome Home | Blog by Alex Recker
-* Wordpress has served me well, but my soul longs for stillness.
+* Wordpress has served me well, but my soul longs for wilderness.
 Retreat with me into the backwoods of the Internet.
 * http://alexrecker.com/welcome-home
 * Welcome Home